IRMACON2024 Schedule

 Day 2 THURSDAY June 13, 2024

-A made-to-order breakfast is served for all guests of the Embassy Suites from 6:30-9:00 AM daily in the QC Lounge.
-This is free time, feel free to head there any time you like.
+A made-to-order breakfast is served for all guests of the Embassy Suites from 6:30-9:00 AM daily in the 401 Social on the main floor of the hotel.
+This is free time, head down for breakfast any time you like.

 9:00 AM Welcome to IRMACON2024